 ⦾ Determine your most valuable asset, whether it is your home, business, or your ability to work.
 Take your income into consideration and it affects your overall well-being and financial future.

 ⦾ My mother taught me the value of a dollar when I was a child.
-That is why I firmly believe that it is never too early to educate your children the value of a dollar, as it can help learn how to budget and avoid financial pitfalls.
+That is why I firmly believe that it is never too early to educate your children on the value of a dollar, as it can help learn how to budget and avoid financial pitfalls.
 Understanding the importance of the value of a dollar can help you save hundreds, or even thousands of dollars in the long run!
-For an example, it’s not that an universal secret that I have a love for traveling.
+For example, it’s not that a universal secret that I have a love for traveling.
 One of my favorite ways of stretching out my money for my passion is taking “advantage” of hotel rewards programs.

 ⦾ It always helps to have a lending ear when it comes to our finances, even more importantly, if that lending ear is knowledgeable about finances.
 That lending ear can be a parent, sibling, friend, neighbor, or even a financial professional.
 There are several different types of financial professionals.
 You can connect with one within your vicinity via MassMutual.